ingo/ingo.github.io/_recipes/parmesan_smashed_potatoes.md

 title: Parmesan Smashed Potatoes
 ---

 They're a delicious side dish option that requires only a few ingredients to prepare.
-They're certain to complement a multitude of your favorite entrees.
-The love of spuds is alive and well at our house.
 Whether I make them in hash brown muffins with eggs for breakfast, or topped with spicy beef turning them into taco taters as an appetizer or a loaded potato casserole, they're the first dish to go.
-Potatoes are inexpensive and readily available making them a stellar choice for families.

 ### Ingredients